mynew4/cmangos-docs-wiki/dbscripts.md

 <!-- -->
 -   **SCRIPT\_COMMAND\_RESPAWN\_GAMEOBJECT = 9**
     -   datalong: Guid of the gameobject to respawn.
 See [gameobject.guid](gameobject#guid).
 Can be skipped for buddy.
     -   datalong2: Despawn time in seconds.
-If the value is &lt; 5 seconds then 5 seconds is used instead.
+If the value is < 5 seconds then 5 seconds is used instead.

 <!-- -->
 -   **SCRIPT\_COMMAND\_TEMP\_SPAWN\_CREATURE = 10**